ros-hybrid-behaviour-planner/so_data/README.md

 Movement patterns require the implementation of method `move()` which returns a movement vector.
 Decision patterns require the implementation of method `calc_value()` which determines the agent's current value and sets its state accordingly.
 Decision patterns have furthermore function `spread()` which allows to spread the current value of the agent.
-It sets furthermore state and value of the mechanism.
+It updates state and value of the mechanism, too.

 ### Movement Patterns / Mechanisms